RichardBradley/liquibase.github.com/documentation/spring.md

 The purpose of this tutorial is to demonstrate using Liquibase for a Java Spring Boot application with Maven.

 ## Spring ##
-Liquibase can be run in a [Spring](http://www.springframework.org) environment by declaring a liquibase.spring.SpringLiquibase bean.
+Liquibase can be run in a <a href="https://spring.io/projects/spring-boot" target="_blank">Spring</a> environment by declaring a liquibase.spring.SpringLiquibase bean.

 ### Example ###